The Property Ombudsman: Impartiality

 The Property Ombudsman publishes an annual report which outlines the proportion of total cases supported.
-In 2017, 62% of sales cases and 67% of lettings cases were supported in favour of consumers.
+In 2023, 61% of sales cases and 68% of lettings cases were supported in favour of consumers.

 The Ombudsman is approved by Government, Trading Standards, the Chartered Trading Standards Institute and the Ombudsman Association as an impartial, unbiased and independent body, though decisions will inevitably be criticised by those parties who have lost.

 Status of Ombudsman decisions

-In 2017, TPO received 23,841 enquiries, with the enquiries team helping 14,671 people with their enquiries.
-An Ombudsman decision was made on 3,658 complaints and awards being made on 2,408 complaints totaling £1.36m.
+In 2023, TPO received 57,635 enquiries and accepted 5,644 disputes for investigation.

+Annual awards worth £1.52m were granted to consumers.

-85% of all complaints received by TPO resolved at an earlier stage before an Ombudsman decision was required.
-The Ombudsman’s decision is the final stage of The Property Ombudsman’s process.
-If the consumer accepts the Ombudsman’s proposed decision then this becomes a final decision and will be in full and final settlement of the dispute.
+Nearly half of all complaints received by TPO were resolved before an Ombudsman decision was required.
+83% of cases resolved by formal decision were found in favour of the consumer.
+The Ombudsman's decision is the final stage of The Property Ombudsman's process.
+If the consumer accepts the Ombudsman's proposed decision then this becomes a final decision and will be in full and final settlement of the dispute.
 Should the consumer not accept the proposed decision they have the choice to make a representation or choose to reject the decision.
-If the consumer does not accept the Ombudsman’s decision their legal rights are not affected and are free to pursue the complaint through the courts.
+If the consumer does not accept the Ombudsman's decision their legal rights are not affected and are free to pursue the complaint through the courts.

 Accountability

-The Property Ombudsman’s Board has four main roles:
+The Property Ombudsman's Board has four main roles: